unicitynetwork/aggregator-subscription/README.md

 ### Authentication and rate limiting

-Some aggregator endpoints require authentication.
-By default, only the `submit_commitment` JSON-RPC method requires authentication.
-To access authenticated endpoints, users need to pass along an active API key in the HTTP header "X-API-Key" as follows (the API key in the example is "supersecret"):
+Some aggregator endpoints require authentication, other endpoints can be accessed publicly for free.
+By default, only the `submit_commitment` JSON-RPC method requires authentication, as it is the only endpoint that writes to the blockchain.
+To access such authenticated endpoints, users need to pass along an active API key in the HTTP header "X-API-Key" as follows (the API key in the example is "supersecret"):

 ```http
 X-API-Key: supersecret
 ```

-Alternatively, the API key can be sent with the "Authentication" header using the "Bearer" authentication scheme, although this usage is discouraged and may be removed in the future:
+Alternatively, the API key can be sent with the "Authorization" header using the "Bearer" authentication scheme, although this usage is discouraged and may be removed in the future:

 ```http
 Authorization: Bearer supersecret
 ```

+If a correct API key is NOT used, the server responds with the HTTP status code 401 (Unauthorized) and does not forward the request.
+If requests for a given API key exceed the count defined in the pricing plan, the server responds with HTTP status code 429 (Too Many Requests) and does not forward the request.

 To be usable, the API key must meet the following criteria:

-* It must exist in the database;
-* Its status must be 'active';
 * It must have an associated pricing plan;
 * Its 'active_until' date for its payment plan must not have been exceeded;
+* It must be in 'active' status;
 * Its rate limits must not have been exceeded.

 Every pricing plan specifies the following two rate limits for each API key: 1) per second, and 2) per day.
 All authenticated endpoints share the counters, but multiple instances of the proxy do not.

-Note that for performance reasons the API key information in the database is also cached in the proxy for up to 60 seconds; this means that some changes in database may not be picked up immediately.
-However, when the changes are made through the user interface, the application usually automatically refreshes the cache as well, but the cache refreshing has not been implemented across multiple instances of the proxy.

-If the correct API key is NOT used, the server responds with the HTTP status code 401 (Unauthorized) and does not forward the request.

-If requests for a given API key exceed the count defined in the pricing plan, the server responds with HTTP status code 429 (Too Many Requests) and does not forward the request.

 The pricing plans as well as API key properties can be changed in the administrative interface.
+For performance reasons the API key information is also cached in the proxy for up to 60 seconds; this means that some changes in database may not be picked up immediately.

 ### Payment flow

-API keys can be paid for using the Unicity token.
+Users receive API keys and pay for them using the Unicity token.
 Different payment plans can have different costs, which can be set using the Admin Interface.

-When a user purchases a payment plan, it always lasts for 30 days from the time of payment completion, regardless of any previously active plan.
-The most recently paid plan becomes the active plan.
+When a user purchases a payment plan, it always lasts for 30 days from the time of the completion of the payment, regardless of any previously active plan: the most recently paid plan becomes the active plan.
 If the previous plan was still active at the time of the new purchase, the user gets a discount on the new plan equivalent to the cost of the unused portion of the previous plan.
-This discount is calculated based on the fraction of the 30-day period that remains unused due to the plan change (measured from 15 minutes after payment initiation).
-The discount uses the current expiry time and current price of the previous pricing plan.
-(If pricing has increased over time, this approach benefits the customer by providing a larger discount.)
+This discount is calculated based on the fraction of the 30-day period that remains unused due to the plan change (measured from 15 minutes after payment flow initiation).
+The discount uses the current price of the previous pricing plan, rather than the price that the plan had when it was purchased.
+(If the price has increased over time, this approach benefits the customer by providing a larger discount.)
 If the calculated discount would reduce the payment below a minimum threshold (1000 units at the time of this writing) or make it negative, the user still pays the minimum amount.
+The minimum amount is also paid when the price of the plan itself is lower than the minimum amount.

 Note: The license duration is calculated as a fixed number of milliseconds (30 × 24 × 60 × 60 × 1000), which may not correspond to exactly 30 calendar days in all time zones due to daylight saving time transitions, leap seconds and so forth.

-The following shows the RESTful API for requesting for new API keys and paying for them, as well as paying for existing API keys.
+The following shows the RESTful API for requesting new API keys and paying for them, as well as paying for existing API keys.
 This interface is meant to be used by user-facing software such as cryptocurrency wallets.

 The user can take a look at the available pricing plans using following request.